TweakerZ/Free-Download-Manager-AppImage/README.md

 # Free-Download-Manager-AppImage
-FDM AppImage Version, Works on Ubuntu, Linux Mint, Manjaro &amp; Fedora.
+FDM AppImage Version.
+Tested on Ubuntu, Linux Mint, Manjaro &amp; Fedora, you could still try on your distro to.